toshan-luktuke/MARIO_Webserver/README.md

 # Servo Webserver Inverse Kinematics
-This code implements inverse kinematics functionality to the existing webserver
+This code implements inverse kinematics functionality to the existing webserver of the [MARIO](https://github.com/SRA-VJTI/MARIO) arm.
-## Steps to Follow
+## Steps to Follow - In ESP-IDF
 - Configure the project
   - `cd firmware/MARIO_Webserver`
   - `idf.py menuconfig`